Is Oaxaca, Mexico Worth Visiting? (YES, and Here’s Why!)

 Mezcal is a deeply complex and nuanced spirit distilled from cooked agave hearts.
 And it’s an inseparable aspect of Oaxacan tradition and culture.

-Yes, mezcal typically has a smoky smell and flavor, but as you’ll learn on a mezcal distillery/farm tour in Oaxaca, it’s much more diverse on the palette than just “smoke.”
+Yes, mezcal typically has a smoky smell and flavor, but as you’ll learn on a mezcal distillery/farm tour in Oaxaca, it’s much more diverse on the palate than just “smoke.”

-If you aren’t familiar with mezcal, definitely check out my guide linked just above to learn more about it and how you can experience an artisanal mezcal tasting tour while visiting Oaxaca.
+If you aren’t familiar with mezcal, check out my guide on the best mezcal tours in Oaxaca to learn more about it and how you can experience an artisanal mezcal tasting tour while visiting Oaxaca.

 Mezcal is by far my favorite spirit, not just because of its flavor but in its essence—the way it’s made; the way it’s consumed; the way it’s cherished in Zapotec communities and in Oaxacan culture.